devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

      source new-modules.sh
      module load bwa
      module load samtools
-     module load XXX

-We need to index the reference genome for bwa and samtools.

-     bwa index data/ref_genome/ecoli_rel606.fasta     #this is key in speedy alignment of reads samtools faidx data/ref_genome/ecoli_rel606.fasta

 Create output paths for various intermediate and results files.
 The `-p` option means mkdir will create the whole path if it does not exist and refrain from complaining if it does exist